LaunchCode-Education-Archived/gis-devops-OLD/walkthroughs/docker/README.md

 Follow along with the instructor as you explore Docker and configure a basic Flask application.

+## Docker Commands
+- `docker ps` see list of **running** containers
+- `docker ps -a` see lisf of all containers, including ones that failed or were stopped
+- `docker start <container-name or id>` starts the container
+- `docker stop <container-name or id>` stops the container
+- `docker restart <container-name or id>` restarts the container
+- `docker rm <container-name or id>` removes the container
+- `docker images` shows list of images that you have downloaded. containers are created from images
+- `docker image rm <image-name or id>` removes an image
+- `docker build --tag super-happy-fun-os .` builds a new image that containers can be created from
+- `docker-compose up -d` uses a docker-compose.yml file to configure and start containers
+- For more info and more commands please see [the Docker CLI docs](https://docs.docker.com/engine/reference/commandline/docker/)

 ## Setup

 First, make sure that you have Docker installed.
 You can check the Docker installation by running